 • Clinical phase III trials comparing Adverse Effects of a new treatment with placebo or an established treatment (safety).

-• Comparing maximum concentrations of a new MR formulation with the ones of an approved IR formulation as a surrogate of safety.5
+• Comparing maximum concentrations (Cmax) of a new MR formulation with the ones of an approved IR formulation as a surrogate of safety.5

 top of section ↩︎